mbeddr/mps-gradle-plugin/README.md

 When building MPS projects with the JatBrains Runtime, the JDK/JRE used by MPS and other intellij based IDEs, it's required to download the correct version of the runtime.
 Since the runtime is platform dependent it's required to download a platform dependent binary.
-While it's possible to add the logic to your own build script we prove a confinient way of doing this with a gradle plugin.
+While it's possible to add the logic to your own build script we provide a convenient way of doing this with a gradle plugin.

 The download Jbr plugin will add new dependencies and a task to your build.
 It will add a dependency to `com.jetbrains.jdk:jbr`